gwu-cs-advos/organization/class.md

 Read through the code and try to understand and answer the following questions:
 1. In what ways can the system be customized/specialized?
-2. How is the code written in a way that enables this specialization (this is ambiguous to enable to to learn any interesting configuration methods in the system)?
+2. How is the code written in a way that enables this specialization (this is ambiguous to enable to learn any interesting configuration methods in the system)?
 3. Describe three of the libraries (in `lib/`) that are interesting to you.

 ## 11: composite libs

-While we've discussed the Composite kernel, because most of the interesting policies in the system are defined in user-level compoenents, it is important to look at a few of the user-level abstractions.
+While we've discussed the Composite *kernel*, it is important to understand the user-level abstractions of the system as most of the interesting policies in the system are defined in user-level components.
-This includes the libraries we use to abstract services, and the components that provide the policies.
+This includes the libraries we use to abstract kernel resources and operations, and the components that provide the policies.

-TBD.
+To inspire your reading of the code, [Composite as an industrial song](resources/Capability\'s\ Cage.mp3) to lull you to sleep while thinking about capabilities (thanks Sean & Sonu).

 ## 12: nova

+VMs are an integral and essential part of modern infrastructure.
+Even serverless offers that try and abstract away from the core hardware completely rely entirely on VMs (see Firecracker).

 ## 13: komodo
 ## 14: nickel